-Improvements in effectiveness of European aid will also depend on implementation of institutional reforms agreed upon in Lisbon this October.
+With the Commission having done most of its homework in development policy, attention should turn to systemic issues beyond communitarised development policy.
+Sorting out the system is a key task yet to get to terms with.
+Improvements in effectiveness of European aid will most importantly depend on implementation of institutional reforms agreed upon in Lisbon this October.
 How will these be given life?
 And not least: who will be filling the positions?
 Increasing consistency and transparency might not automatically increase aid effectiveness, but it might create incentives for improving results-orientation and might also indirectly be improving coordination.
-It enables key actors, among which we find the European Parliament -and, ideally: the Parliaments of recipient states!-, to ask questions about the use of funds in certain sectors and certain countries and thereby to participate in the decision-making.
-The currently still sceptical position of many European MPs and MEPs towards some modalities such as budget support (be it sectoral or even general) can arguably only be overcome with increased information and debate among actors.
+It enables key actors such as the European Parliament and, ideally, the parliaments of recipient states! to ask questions about the use of funds in certain sectors and certain countries and to thereby participate in decision-making.
+The currently still sceptical position of many European MPs and MEPs towards some modalities such as budget support (be it sectoral or even general) can probably only be overcome with increased information and debate among actors.

-Beyond the general reform goals, an increased coordination at country level and implementation of decisions on complementarity in partner countries would be helpful with regard to efficient use of funds.
+When looking at the road ahead of us, 2009 will be a key year for the EU: there will be a new treaty, new posts to be filled, European elections, and a new Commission.
+This does not mean to wait and see for 2009.
+Some crucial decisions will have to be taken in 2008, ranging from institutional issues like the outlines for the external action service to thematic debates like the meeting of the High Level Forum on aid effectiveness in Accra etc. Beyond the general reform goals, an increased coordination at country level and implementation of decisions on complementarity in partner countries would be helpful with regard to efficient use of funds.
 These funds, despite the agreement on their increase, are neither drawing on endless resources nor should they be regarded as an entitlement of recipient countries.
-The ultimate aim of development cooperation -if taken by its word- is a contradiction for all actors: development aid is designed to make itself superfluous.
+The ultimate aim of development cooperation - if taken by its word - is a contradiction for all actors: development aid is designed to make itself superfluous.
 This does not mean to stop all interactions, but rather to shift cooperation into other areas and stop declaring it development assistance in some cases.
 There might be good reason to discuss what can be defined as ODA and what cannot.
-However, we should be very careful about re-definitions of aid with a pending fulfilment of the 0.7% target of ODA per GNI.
+However, we should be very careful about re-definitions of aid with a pending fulfilment of the 0.7 % target of ODA per gross national income (GNI).
 Changing the horses during the race will surely lead to problems of credibility.

 And the most crucial turn in the debate on aid effectiveness is yet to fully unfold: other actors beyond the EU are waiting in the wings to try their recipes on foreign aid recipients, particularly so China and, to a lesser degree, India.
-The effectiveness of their recipes for development -or, in other words, the adequateness of these recipes-remains yet to be proven, but the EU (or the DAC) is far from being the only kid on the block.
+The effectiveness of their recipes for development - or, in other words, the adequateness of these recipes - remains yet to be proven, but the EU (or the DAC) is far from being the only kid on the block.